R1-Code-Interpreter: LLMs Reason with Code via Supervised and Multi-stage Reinforcement Learning: Experiments and Analysis

 \subsection{Ablation study}

+\textbf{Multi-turn Code Interpreter:}\quad To investigate the gains from the multi-turn framework, we train the LLM with All Text and All Code using the same amount (6.5k) of GPT-4o sampled training data, as shown in Fig.~\ref{fig:ablation_train_test_barplots}a.
+Both All Text and All Code yield smaller improvements than CI, particularly on testing tasks, indicating that the multi-turn CI framework is more generalizable and effective, and that the gains are not primarily due to in-domain training.

+\textbf{SFT dataset design}\quad In Fig.~\ref{fig:ablation_train_test_barplots}b, we further evaluate alternative SFT dataset designs: (1) w/ Wrong Data: In addition to the existing 6.5k correct answer trajectories, we also keep the same-sized incorrect answers synthesized by GPT-4o.
+However, this setting degrades model performance and increases variance, indicating instability.
+(2) w/o Varied Prompts: We synthesize the SFT dataset using a single generic prompt without varying code-use strategies.
+Results show that diverse prompts and strategies are crucial for enhancing dataset diversity and overall performance.
+(3) w/o Multi-Turn Emphasis: We remove the emphasis on multi-turn answer trajectories and adaptive solving strategies.
+This ablation leads to noticeable performance drops, demonstrating that diverse and high-quality multi-turn data play a key role in improving model capability.

-\textbf{Reasoning vs. non-reasoning models as base}: Table~\ref{tab:ablation_reasoning_model} compares training performance using the general-purpose Qwen-2.5 models versus the same sized long-chain reasoning models from DeepSeek.
-Whether after SFT or using the raw models, Qwen consistently outperforms DeepSeek, particularly in code generation for solving tasks. \textbf{GRPO vs. PPO}: Figure~\ref{fig:ablation_ppo}(a–b) compares GRPO and PPO using the same dataset and initial model.
-GRPO consistently outperforms PPO in both full-task training and single-task training settings. \textbf{Warm starts vs. cold starts}: Figure~\ref{fig:ablation_ppo}(c–d) compares GRPO training with and without the initial SFT stage.
-Unlike prior findings~\citep{deepseek,search-r1} suggesting SFT is unnecessary or only marginally helpful, we observe that SFT is crucial for enabling the model to reason effectively with the Code Interpreter, even with extensive GRPO training. \textbf{Masked vs. unmasked code outputs}: We also test removing the masking of code execution outputs during GRPO training, which degrades the performance without masking, as shown in Figure~\ref{fig:ablation_masking}.
+\textbf{Warm starts vs. cold starts:} Appendix~Fig.~\ref{fig:ablation_warm_start} compares GRPO training with and without the initial SFT stage.
+Unlike prior findings~\citep{deepseek,search-r1} suggesting SFT is unnecessary or only marginally helpful, we observe that SFT is crucial for enabling the model to reason effectively with the Code Interpreter.
+Multi-stage GRPO without the initial SFT stage brings mere improvements.
+This is likely due to the limited availability of effective samples for GRPO training when the model lacks sufficient capability.